Total stability and Auslander-Reiten theory for Dynkin quivers: Proof of main theorem in type D

 The following lemma is key to identifying the cokernel of an arrow perpendicular to the pyramid wall.
-We remark that for equioriented $D_n$ quivers (i.e. all arrows oriented towards vertex $n$), there is no arrow $b_4$, so following our notation convention above the lemma below is vacuously true, though its dual would be applied to deal with the region to the right of the pyramid.
+We remark that for equioriented type $\mathbb{D}$ quivers (i.e. all arrows oriented towards vertex $n$), there is no arrow $b_4$, so Lemma \ref{lem:triplemeshcoker} is vacuously true due to our notation convention, though its dual would be applied to deal with the region to the right of the pyramid.

 \begin{lemma} Consider the arrow $b_4$ defined in Notation \ref{not:bi} and the neighboring region of $AR(Q)$ shown below.